-Ethernet layer two intermediate nodes (switches) lack features to take full advantage of redundant layouts, that would be load balancing by distributing traffic thought the alternative paths.
-However, adding STP enables a failover procedure.
+The Ethernet layer two intermediate nodes (switches) can't take full advantage of redundant layouts, that would be load balancing, by distributing traffic throughout alternative paths.
+Nevertheless, failover is supported by the Spanning Tree Protocol (STP).

-Failover means we do not take advantage of all the available alternatives at the same time, instead we use just one alternative and disable all others, however, if the active alternative fails, then we disable it and enable one of the others.
+Failover means the existing alternatives are not all used at the same time, instead only one is used and the others are disabled or in a stand-by state, however, if the active alternative fails, then one of the others is activated.

-The main goal of STP is removing loops by temporarily disabling some ports on switches.
-STP is fully automated and no configuration is usually required beyond enabling it (on switches that support STP is usually enabled by default).
+The main goal of STP is removing loops by temporarily disabling some ports in some switches.
+STP is fully automated, and no configuration is usually required beyond enabling it (on switches that support STP it's enabled by default).

-To operate, STP uses special frames called Bridge Protocol Data Units (BPDU), the first step for STP is electing a root bridge (switch).
+To operate, STP uses special frames called Bridge Protocol Data Units (BPDU), the first step for STP is electing a root bridge (one switch).
 The elected will be the one with the lowers value for the MAC address combined with configurable bridge priority number.

-Once the root device is elected, a tree starting from a elected switch is built reaching every other STP capable device.
+Once the root device is elected, a tree starting from the elected switch is built reaching every other STP capable device within the layer 2 network.